s-noise/AFM_measurement_simulation_WITec-alpha300-RA/README.md

 The program contains screenshots of licensed software.
 The screenshots and the instruction file for individual measurement steps *AFM_sim_instructions.txt* are password protected.
 Please send me a password request by e-mail to obtain the password which is needed to run the program: [stefan.noisternig@univie.ac.at](mailto:stefan.noisternig@univie.ac.at).

+For guidance and more information on other measuring modes please also consider the official WITec Suite Help with included operation guides to each measuring mode (since WITec Suite 5.3).

 ## Installation:
 an example is given for Linux Systems